dkazanc/ToMoBAR/docs/source/tutorials/regul_iter_recon.rst

 * Now we have an access to all methods of this particular reconstructor.
   There are two advanced model-based reconstruction methods available:
   FISTA and ADMM.
-The former one is significantly more flexible than the latter, so we recommend it.
-FISTA has been also accelerated with Ordered-Subsets and requires less memory than ADMM to solve the sub-problem for the data-fidelity term.
+Both have been accelerated with Ordered-Subsets and fast in convergence.
+Further speed-up can be obtained by using the CuPy versions of those methods.

   **Please note that the dictionaries needed for all iterative methods with exact keyword arguments defined in** :mod:`tomobar.supp.dicts`.